macbre/index-digest/README.md

   * reports queries that do not use indices
   * reports queries that use filesort, temporary file or full table scan
   * reports queries that are not quite kosher (e.g. `LIKE "%foo%"`, `INSERT IGNORE`, `SELECT *`, `HAVING` clause)
+* if run with `--analyze-data` switch it:
+  * reports tables with old data (by querying for MIN() value of time columns) where data retency can be reviewed

 This tool **supports MySQL 5.5, 5.6, 5.7, 8.0 and MariaDB 10.0, 10.2** and runs under **Python 2.7, 3.4, 3.5 and 3.6**.